Is Your Wall or Window AC Leaking Water Inside? How to Fix It

 You’ll place the tablet in the water-filled AC pan until it dissolves and breaks down debris, allowing it to be rinsed away.

 Pan tablets are sold at most home improvement stores or online retailers.
-They’re inexpensive and easy to use — a great way to keep the AC unit working correctly.
+They’re inexpensive, easy to use, and a great way to keep the AC unit working correctly.

 Dust build-up on the coils can cause water to form and drip.
-To prevent this, take off the side covers — be sure to unplug the AC first — and clean it with a soft brush or cloth.
+To prevent this, remove the side covers — be sure to unplug the AC first — and clean the coils with a soft brush or cloth.
 Don’t use harsh chemicals!

-Check for leaves, sticks, and debris that may block or impede airflow.
+Check for leaves, sticks, and debris blocking or impeding airflow.

 Follow your AC’s owner manual for specific cleaning instructions.
 If you need help, call a qualified HVAC technician.